huggingface/optimum/README.md

 ### Training

-Besides supporting ONNX Runtime inference, 🤗 Optimum also supports ONNX Runtime training, reducing the memory and computations needed during training.
-This can be achieved by using the class `ORTTrainer`, which possess a similar behavior than the `Trainer` of 🤗 Transformers:
+Besides supporting ONNX Runtime inference, 🤗 Optimum also supports training with ONNX Runtime backend.
+The `ORTTrainer` class possess a similar behavior than the `Trainer` of 🤗 Transformers, but reduces the memory consumption and optimize the computation graphs during training.
+As a result, you will experience an acceleration and feed larger batch size to your device.

+Replace `Trainer` with `ORTTrainer` to leverage ONNX Runtime on fine-tuning tasks:

 ```diff
 -from transformers import Trainer